Check out some of the best Life-Saving Ways For Balcony Gardeners To Stop Water Dripping Off The Balconies!

-One of the biggest problems Balcony Gardeners face is of water runoff, water drains out from drainage holes in pots and drips below into the balconies of neighbors.
+One of the biggest problems Balcony Gardeners face is water runoff, which drains out from drainage holes in pots and drips below into neighbors’ balconies.
+Many societies sets rule for that and even ban balcony gardeners from growing plants.
+To help you out, here are some Life-Saving Ways For Balcony Gardeners To Stop Water Dripping Off The Balconies.

 1. Water at Odd Times